GitauHarrison/notes/comment_moderation.md

 ```

-With the form created, we will now create a view function which will handle the registration of an admin user.
+With the form created, we will now create a view function that will handle the registration of an admin user.

 `routes.py`: Admin Registration
 ```python